nbalcarc/genom1/README.md

 # Genome Tree
-Given a list of genomes, will generate a phylogenic tree.
+Given a list of genomes, will generate a phylogenetic tree.

 ## License
 This software is dual-licensed under GPL Version 2 and/or GPL Version 3.
 You may